apple-pro/social-media-app/README.md

-# Social Media Application Backend
+# Social Media Application
-A really simple Spring backend app to demonstrate that we can create a social media application with barely any code with just spring and a generic relational database
+A basi social media application running on the AWS cloud, built on Spring (Backend) and iOS (Mobile App).

 ## Generating an Access Token (AWS Cognito - Client Grant)